FridayBlessed/Weather-Cast/README.md

 - 🔍 Search weather by city name
 - 🌡️ Displays temperature in Celsius
 - 💧 Humidity, and wind speed,
-- 🌇 Beautiful and dynamic UI based on weather conditions
-- 📱 Fully responsive design for mobile and desktop
+- 📱  Responsive design for mobile and desktop

 ## 🛠️ Tech Stack